Our Guide To Being Self-Sufficient

 needing no outside help in satisfying one’s basic needs, especially with regard to the production of food.

-Being self-sufficient is an attitude and a way of life.
+I see being self-sufficient as an attitude and a way of life.

 How To Be Self Sufficient